-Below you will find the basic game description, information about our awesome Friday night public event that runs through summer and some skill building resources.
+Below you will find the basic game description, information about our awesome Friday night BBQ & Bowls-an open to the public event that runs during the summer, and some skill building resources.

-(also known as Lawn Bowls or Lawn Bowling) is a precision sport where the goal is to roll slightly radially asymmetrical balls (called bowls) closer to a smaller white ball (the “jack” or “kitty”) than one’s opponent is able to do.
+(also known as Lawn Bowls or Lawn Bowling) is a precision sport where the goal is to roll slightly radially asymmetrical balls (called bowls) closer to a smaller white ball, the “jack” than one’s opponent is able to do.
 It is related to Bocce and Petanque.
 Bowls is most popular in Australia, Canada, New Zealand, the United Kingdom and in other UK territories.